Store

 Detoxification to Enhance Skin Cell Health

 The skin is one of the key ways our body eliminates waste (the lungs and kidneys are the other ways) after being processed by the liver.
-Excessive toxins will accumulate in our body, some of which are deposited on the skin in the form of pigments, fats, and other pathologies.
+Excessive toxins will accumulate in our body, some of which are deposited on the skin through pigments, fats, and other pathologies.

-In addition to the topical application and oral intake of optimum amount of antioxidants mentioned above, it is important to rid the body of toxins built up through the years.
-You will notice that people whose body is detoxified generally have healthier and younger looking skin.
+In addition to the topical application and oral intake of the optimum amount of antioxidants mentioned above, it is important to rid the body of toxins built up through the years.
+You will notice that people whose bodies are detoxified generally have healthier and younger-looking skin.
 This is no accident.

 2. Herbs and how to reverse aging skinHerbal Teas.
 Accumulation of unwanted food particles in our digestive system is a major source of toxins.
-Promotion of colon cleansing through loosening the bowl movement on a regular basis is an important component of any detoxification program.
-This can be accomplished through the use of teas, powders, extracts, or enemas.
-Herbal teas can be made and consumed readily throughout the day, as they are mild and gentle.
-As there are different styles in preparing teas, experimentation may be done until finding a suitable tea.
+Promoting colon cleansing through regular loosening of the bowel movement is an important component of any detoxification program.
+This can be accomplished through teas, powders, extracts, or enemas.
+Herbal teas are mild and gentle and can be made and consumed readily throughout the day.
+As there are different styles in preparing teas, experimentation may be done until a suitable tea is found.
 Cleansing powders are usually encapsulated to ensure easier swallowing.
 They are best taken with meals and digestive enzymes.
 On the other hand, herbal extracts may be used when certain herbs are needed.
 However, herbal extracts with alcohol content should be avoided.

 3. Digestive Enzymes.
 Intestinal motility decreases with age.
 Healthy digestion is a prerequisite to healthy skin for the simple reason that undigested food can be turned into toxins, which eventually will find its way in part into the skin.
-Taking the proper amount of digestive enzymes to promote faster than normal digestion and reduced transit time in the gastro-intestinal tract will prevent stasis of toxins.
+Taking the proper amount of digestive enzymes to promote faster than-normal digestion and reduced transit time in the gastrointestinal tract will prevent the stasis of toxins.

 What Else Can You Do To Reverse Aging Skin?

 1. Chemical Peel.
-There are a variety of natural or synthetic agents such as alpha-hydroxy fruit acids that can be used for chemical peels.
+A variety of natural or synthetic agents, such as alpha-hydroxy fruit acids, can be used for chemical peels.
 This has been a popular procedure since the late 1980s.
-Chemical peels vary greatly from the popular "lunch time" peel that lasts only 20 minutes to in-hospital stay that last up to 10 days.
+Chemical peels vary greatly from the popular "lunchtime" peel that lasts only 20 minutes to in-hospital stays that last up to 10 days.
 One commonly used peeling agent is alpha-hydroxy acid (AHA) - a group of exfoliants derived from fruit, sugar, and milk acids.
-While it has been used for decades by dermatologist, mass commercialization has only occured since 1992, with glycolic acid being the first one.
+While it has been used for decades by dermatologists, mass commercialization has only occurred since 1992, with glycolic acid being the first one.
 AHA has a small molecular size and thus can penetrate the skin deeply.
 Glycolic acids can irritate the skin and cause significant irritation.
 Prolonged use of AHA has not been fully researched.
-Some studies are pointing that chronic use of AHA may actually accelerate skin aging.
-At up to 10 percent concentration and final formulation pH of greater than 3.5, AHA is generally considered safe for daily application for the medium term.
+Some studies point out that chronic AHA use may accelerate skin aging.
+AHA is generally considered safe for daily application in the medium term at up to 10 percent concentration and a final formulation pH of greater than 3.5.
 In a clinical setting, glycolic acid of up to 50% is used for peeling.
-Often the acid is left on the face for a very short period of time (within a few minutes) as it can cause severe burning if not carefully monitored.
+Often, the acid is left on the face for a very short period (within a few minutes), as it can cause severe burning if not carefully monitored.

 2. Laser Resurfacing.
 In laser resurfacing, sometimes called "laser peel," a carbon dioxide (CO2) laser is used to remove areas of damaged or wrinkled skin, layer by layer.
 Lasers are named according to the source that creates the energy beam.